-In East Africa, special Eid barazas. are held in which the Muslims, as well as the non-Muslims, participate whole-heartedly.
-Thus, it provides the country-men with a chance to strengthen the ties of brotherly love and a national unity.
+In East Africa, special Eid bazars are held in which Muslims as well as Non-Muslims participate whole heartedly.
+Thus, it provides the chance to strengthen the ties of brotherhood and national unity.

-Let us re-dedicate our life to the cause of humanity, which is the best way to demonstrate our love of God.
-Let us resolve that our energies, in the coming year, will be directed towards strengthening a society based on mutual respect, brotherly love, and universal understanding.
+Let us re-dedicate our life to the love of humanity, which is the best way to demonstrate our love of God.
+Let us resolve that our energies, in the coming year, will be directed towards strengthening a society based on mutual respect, brotherly love and universal understanding.

-Let us decide that, in the coming year, we will build a social order which would bring not only the material benefits, but also the spiritual satisfaction.
+Let us decide that. in the coming year, we will build a social order which would bring not only the material benefits, but also the spiritual satisfaction.

-And, in the end, let us pray to God in these words:

-"O Lord, make us clean from our errors by the close of the month of Ramadhan, and take us out of our sins when our fast comes to end.
-And bless us on this Eid day, the day of our festival and our break-fast; and let it be the best day, which passed over us, and forgive us our sins known and unknown."
+And, in the end, let us pray to God in these words: "O Lord, make us clean from our errors by the close of the month of Ramadhan, and take us out of our sins when our fast comes to end.
+And bless us on the Eid day, the day of our festival and our break-fast; and let it be the best d ay which passed over us and forgive us our sins known and unknown.